scala-ide/docs/dev/building/building.rst

 	Chances are that most of you will not need to read this section.
-You need to build a local version of the Scala compiler only if you intend to modify the Scala compiler and check how the Scala IDE plugin reacts to the changes.
+You need to build a local version of the Scala compiler only if you intend to modify the Scala compiler and check how the Scala IDE plug-in reacts to the changes.
 If that is exactly what you want to do, keep reading.
 	Otherwise, you can safely skip this section.

-First, build the scala compiler, package into maven format and deploy locally,
+First, build the Scala compiler, package into maven format and deploy locally,

 .. code-block:: bash

-    # You are in the main scala directory
+    # You are in the main Scala directory
     $ ant distpack-opt
     $ (cd dists/maven/latest; ant -Dlocal.snapshot.repository=${LOCAL_REPO} -Dlocal.release.repository=${LOCAL_REPO} deploy.snapshot.local)

     # If you use the standard .m2 location for maven, then the last command reduces to
     $ (cd dists/maven/latest; ant deploy.snapshot.local)

-Go to directory where you cloned your scala-ide and run the necessary scripts that use your local trunk version
+Go to directory where you cloned your Scala IDE and run the necessary scripts that use your local trunk version

 .. code-block:: bash

     # Packages the Scala compiler and library into OSGI bundles
     $ org.scala-ide.build-toolchain/build-toolchain-local-trunk.sh

     # Uses the above bundled compiler and library to build the Scala IDE